johnathanvman/F6/index.md

 						}
 					}else{
 						if(PositiveUnit != null){
+							if(map[party.y][party.x].units[0].Tags[0] == "Harpygirl"){
 								Entrys.push("My POS kicks open the wooden door and we charge inside.
+A group of alert TAGs perched on various furnature fly up towards the ceiling of the oversized room, ready for a fight!")
+							}else{
+								Entrys.push("My POS kicks open the wooden door and we charge inside.
 A group of alert TAGs stand guard in the next room, ready for a fight!")
+							}
 						}else{
+							if(map[party.y][party.x].units[0].Tags[0] == "Harpygirl"){
 								Entrys.push("I kick open the wooden door and we charge inside.
+A group of alert TAGs perched on various furnature fly up towards the ceiling of the oversized room, ready for a fight!")
+							}else{
+								Entrys.push("I kick open the wooden door and we charge inside.
 An alert group of TAGs stand guard in the next room, ready for a fight!")
 							}
 						}
+					}
 				}else if(map[party.y][party.x].tag == "Indoors"){
 					if(map[party.y][party.x].units[0].Tags[0] == "Foxgirl"){
 						Entrys.push("We knock before entering AMAP.
-A group of meditating TAGs glare at us!
-They stand, ready for a fight!")
+A group of TAGs glare at us!
+Their hackles rise as they get ready for a fight!")
 					}else{
 						Entrys.push("We knock before entering AMAP.
 A group of angry TAGs glare at us!
 They look ready for a fight!")
 					}